Why is My Fridge Freezing Up at the Back

 In conclusion, if you are experiencing ice buildup at the back of your fridge, it is essential to identify the root cause of the issue to avoid further damage to the appliance.
 As we have seen, there are various reasons why this problem may occur, including a blocked airflow, a faulty defrost timer, a malfunctioning fan, a defective thermostat, or a refrigerant leak.

-Some of these issues can be addressed by the homeowner, while others may require the services of a professional repair technician.
+Some of these issues can be addressed by the homeowner, while others may require the services of a professional appliance repair is San Jose.
 By understanding the possible causes of the problem and the appropriate solutions, you can take the necessary steps to fix the issue and keep your fridge running efficiently for years to come.

 Why You Should Contact Appliance Highend Repair?